getsentry/sentry-release-registry/README.md

 This is a meta repository holding all release information.
 This replaces the mess we had before where release infos were in different locations.
-This is used by the new SDK docs as well as sentry's loader itself.
+This is used by the new SDK docs as well as Sentry's loader itself.

 ## Layout